newville/wxmplot/doc/plotpanel.rst

    :param y2: ending y coordinate
    :param side: which axis to use ('left' or 'right') for coordinates.
    :param shape:  arrow head shape ('full', 'left', 'right')
-   :param fg:     arrow fill color ('black')
+   :param color:  arrow fill color ('black')
    :param width:  width of arrow line (in points. default=0.01)
    :param head_width:  width of arrow head (in points. default=0.1)
    :param overhang:    amount the arrow is swept back (in points. default=0)